-- 1. Discharges Covered Under This Section.
-Stormwater discharges from facilities engaged in the mining of shale for NON-MANUFACTUIRNG PURPOSES ONLY (generally identified by SIC 1459). - 2.
-Monitoring Requirements
+Stormwater discharges from facilities engaged in the mining of shale for NON-MANUFACTUIRNG PURPOSES ONLY (generally identified by SIC 1459).

-Table T-1 (SIC 1459)

-Mining of Shale for NON-MANUFACTURING PURPOSES Monitoring Requirements
+Table T-1 (SIC 1459) Mining Shale for NON-MANUFACTURING PURPOSES Monitoring Requirements

 Sector U. Stormwater Discharges Associated with Industrial Activity from Facilities engaged in the Storage of Salt (Less than 50,000 tons only).